Akanshaa18/Akanshaa18/README.md

 ## I'm currently learning 🌱

-I'm taking a refresher course from Udemy on React and below is the repository of the small projects I made with the help of the course:
+I'm taking a refresher course from Udemy on Advanced React and below is the repository of the small projects I made for practice:

 https://github.com/Akanshaa18/ReactCourseUdemy